 For Oak Openings Preserve, the controlled archery hunting program will continue to be used to help achieve reduction goals for this park.
-However, based on data collected during the previous five controlled archery hunts (an average of 27.4 deer were harvested per year within Oak Openings Preserve between September 2015 and January 2022), Metroparks will need to continue utilizing culling at this park in order to keep the deer population at levels that do not negatively impact park natural resources.
-Beginning in 2023, a controlled archery hunt will begin at Secor Metropark to address the elevating population of deer in the newly restored former golf course.
-Controlled archery hunting will not be utilized at Wildwood Preserve or Pearson (even though hunting is allowed within the surrounding municipal jurisdictions for these parks) due to heavy visitor use and limited hunter access to remote areas within these park.
+However, based on data collected during the previous eight controlled archery hunts (an average of 27.8 deer were harvested per year within Oak Openings Preserve between September 2015 and January 2023), Metroparks will need to continue utilizing culling at this park in order to keep the deer population at levels that do not negatively impact park natural resources.

+In 2023, Metroparks expanded the controlled archery hunt to include remote parts of Pearson Metropark.
+In this first year, 7 deer were harvested, and we plan to continue this hunt in future years.
+Our January 26, 2023 population count at Secor showed smaller numbers of deer than previous years, so we delayed instituting a planned controlled archery hunt here.
+After our next population count of Secor, we will reconsider the question of opening a controlled hunt at the newly restored former golf course.
+Controlled archery hunting will not be utilized at Wildwood Preserve (even though hunting is allowed within the surrounding municipal jurisdictions) due to heavy visitor use within this park.
 All other parks included within this deer management plan are located in either the City of Toledo or the City of Maumee where hunting is forbidden under municipal ordinance.

-G. Program Evaluation
+G. PROGRAM EVALUATION